Welcome to Trappers Lake Lodge & Resort

 The cost to maintain our phone system requires us to charge $2.00 for phone calls.
 We ask that you limit your calls to five minutes.
 Cell phones do not work in the wilderness.
 Guests are welcome to leave the Trappers main number with family or friends for emergency purposes.
 Messages will be taken and posted on your cabin door.
 We have TV for all the football season fans.

 Campers, hunters and fisherman after a few days of fishing always welcome a refreshing shower.
 Showers are $5.00 and includes a clean towel.
 Please come into the lodge for your towel and we will direct you to the showers.

 A washer/dryer is available for campers, hunters or fisherman in need of some clean clothes.
 Each wash is $5.00.
 Please come into the lodge and we will get you set up to do your wash.

-The store is located in the lodge.
 The store offers a variety of camping and fishing supplies, field guides/books for the surrounding area, souvenirs, hats and clothing apparel.
 Snacks, sundries, and soft drinks are also available.
 If you don't not see what you need, please be sure to ask.
 It’s a rare day we can’t help you out.

 We Do Not Sell Fishing Licenses

 Prior to your arrival you will need to purchase a license if you are going to go for “the big one."
 Licenses may be purchased at many sporting goods stores or by going online to the Colorado Parks and Wildlife website.
 Visit our activities page for some more helpful links.

 Let's Have Some Fun